developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/api/re2x/MediaPlayer/mediaplayer.md

 subhead:
 ---
 ## Overview
-The MediaPlayer extension is used to play various types of audio files as well as ringtones for their respective platforms.
+The MediaPlayer extension controls playback of audio, video, ringtones and other media files.

 ## Enabling the API
 There are two methods of enabling the MediaPlayer API: